znagler/find_lane_lines/README.md

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-The second method in part four is responsible for translating bringing the lane lines back to the image in the original perspective.
-It uses the same `warpPerspective` method, but this time with the inverse of the first warping matrix.
+The second method in Part 4 is responsible for bringing the lane lines back to the image in the original perspective.
+It uses the same `warpPerspective` method, but this time with the inverse of the first warping matrix for the matrix-multipy.

 ![alt text][image8]